Advantages of Broadband Metalenses for Generalizable Image Classification: Design Principle and Results

-The 1-cm-aperture meta-lenses (end-to-end and hyperboloid) were fabricated on a $\mathrm{Si_3N_4}$-on-quartz platform, as illustrated in Fig.~\ref{fig:2}a.
-Details of the fabrication process and experimental materials are provided in the supplementary information (Section~\ref{supplement: material}).
-The meta-atom responses are simulated using rigorous coupled wave analysis (RCWA) and are shown in Fig.~\ref{fig:2}b (scatterers designed at red (611 nm), green (532 nm), and blue (432 nm) wavelengths).
-A polynomial proxy function for the phase response is used for further design.
-Scanning electron micrographs and optical microscope images of the fabricated end-to-end and hyperboloid lenses are shown in Figs.~\ref{fig:2}c and~\ref{fig:2}d.
+The 1-cm-aperture meta-lenses (broadband and hyperboloid) were fabricated on a $\mathrm{Si_3N_4}$-on-quartz wafer, as illustrated in Fig.~\ref{fig:2}a.
+It was designed for broadband imaging and we experimentally verified that the broadband metalens results in a balanced spatial-frequency response across the visible spectrum.
+Details of the fabrication process and experimental materials are provided in the Supplement information (Supporting Information: materials and fabrication details).
+The optical responses of the $\mathrm{Si_3N_4}$ meta-atoms were simulated using rigorous coupled-wave analysis (RCWA), as shown in Fig.~\ref{fig:2}b for scatterers designed at red (606 nm), green (511 nm), and blue (462 nm) wavelengths.
+Scanning electron micrographs and optical microscope images of the fabricated broadband and hyperboloid metalenses are shown in Figs.~\ref{fig:2}c and~\ref{fig:2}d.

-Figure~\ref{fig:3}a shows the RGB point spread functions of the two 1-cm-aperture meta-optics.
-The end-to-end imaging lens maintains consistently compact PSFs across red, green, and blue wavelengths, indicating balanced chromatic performance.
-In contrast, the hyperboloid lens tightly focuses only the green light, while the red and blue focal spots are noticeably defocused.
-The resulting spatially broadened PSFs severely degrade its color-imaging performance.
+Figure~\ref{fig:3}a shows the RGB PSFs of the two fabricated 1-cm-aperture meta-optics.
+The broadband metalens maintains compact PSFs across the red, green, and blue wavelengths, indicating balanced chromatic performance.
+In contrast, the hyperboloid metalens tightly focuses only the green wavelength, while the red and blue focal spots are noticeably defocused.
+This chromatic defocus results in spatially broadened PSFs at the red and blue wavelengths and degrades its color-imaging performance.

-Figure \ref{fig:3}b presents the experimentally measured modulation transfer function (MTF) curves, plotted on a logarithmic intensity scale.
-The MTF is obtained as the magnitude of the Fourier transform of the point spread function (PSF) and characterizes how well different spatial frequencies are captured by the optical system.
-When imaging under incoherent conditions, the MTF effectively serves as its frequency-domain filter.
-The horizontal axis, expressed in cycles per millimeter, corresponds to the actual spatial frequency up to the Nyquist limit determined by the detector pixel size (2 µm).
+Figure~\ref{fig:3}b presents the experimentally measured MTF curves plotted on a log scale.
+The MTF is defined as the normalized magnitude of the optical transfer function (OTF), characterizing how different spatial frequencies are transmitted by the optical system.
+Under incoherent illumination, the MTF provides a convenient frequency-domain description of the imaging performance.
+The horizontal axis, expressed in cycles per millimeter, represents the spatial frequency up to the Nyquist limit imposed by the sensor sampling (2 µm pixel pitch).